Terms of sale

 - Print out the proceedings for personal use.

-- Cite information from the proceedings in internal presentations and internal documents provided the material acknowledges Dorson West as the copyright author.
-The Purchaser is not permitted to include material from any Products in any published work without requesting permission from Dorson West as the copyright owner and as per our Copyright Statement the use of material may be subject to an additional fee.
-Full details are available in our Copyright Statement which may be requested from our Managing Director on 020 7839 9305.
+- Cite information from the proceedings in internal presentations and internal documents provided the material acknowledges Dorson Inform as the copyright author.
+The Purchaser is not permitted to include material from any Products in any published work without requesting permission from Dorson Inform as the copyright owner and as per our Copyright Statement the use of material may be subject to an additional fee.
+Full details are available in our Copyright Statement which may be requested.

 2.2.13 Purchasers of conference proceedings in electronic format are not permitted to: